 The design life of a reservoir is the period required for the reservoir to fulfill its intended purpose.
-For instance, structures designed by the Soil Conservation Service for watershed protection and flood prevention programs have a design life of 50 to 100 y.
+For instance, structures designed by the Natural Resources Conservation Service for watershed protection and flood prevention programs have a design life of 50 to 100 y.
 Due to reservoir sedimentation, provisions are made to guarantee the full-design reservoir water-storage capacity for the planned design life.
 This may entail either: (1) cleaning out reservoir sediment deposits at predetermined intervals during the life of the structure or, as is more often the case, (2) providing a reservoir storage capacity large enough to store all the accumulated sediment deposits without encroachment on the designed water-storage volume.
 Typically, calculations of sediment-filling rates and sediment accumulation are part of the design of reservoir storage projects.

 Distribution of Sediment Deposits

 The distribution of sediment deposits may be such as to materially affect the operation and maintenance of the dam and reservoir.
 The amount and types of sediment deposits vary with the nature of the sediment itself, the shape of the reservoir, the topography (bathymetry) of the reservoir floor, the nature of the approach channel, detention time, and purpose of the reservoir.
 The coarser sediment sizes are the first to deposit in the vicinity of the reservoir entrance (Fig. 13-23).
 Finer sediment sizes are able to travel longer distances inside the reservoir and deposit at locations close to the dam.
 However, very fine sediments are usually uniformly distributed in the reservoir bed.